demisto/demisto-sdk/demisto_sdk/commands/common/content/docs/CONTRIBUTION.md

         super().__init__(path)
 ```

-## 3. Adding new Content Pack object (Integration/Script/IncidentType etc)
+## 3. Adding a new Content Pack object (Integration, Script, IncidentType, etc.)
-Content pack objects located in : `demisto_sdk/commands/common/content/objects/pack_objects`
+Content pack objects are located in : `demisto_sdk/commands/common/content/objects/pack_objects`

-New object should be in the following path: `demisto_sdk/commands/common/content/objects/pack_objects/<new-obj>`
+New objects should be in the following path: `demisto_sdk/commands/common/content/objects/pack_objects/<new-obj>`

-Which contain single file `<new-object>.py` (snake-case) with the foloowing content:
+The folder should contain a single file `<new-object>.py` (snake-case) with the following content:
 ```python
 from typing import Union